Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: Introduction

-To overcome these limitations, we propose in this letter a new hierarchical rotational 6DMA (HR-6DMA) architecture, which exploits array-wise rotation for global orientation adjustment and individual antenna rotation for fine-grained radiation refinement, hence offering great potential to flexibly reshape beam patterns.
-Based on this architecture, we formulate an optimization problem to maximize the minimum beamforming gain by jointly optimizing the transmit beamforming and two-level rotation angles.
-To solve this non-convex problem, we equivalently reformulate it into two subproblems and develop efficient methods to solve them, including an inner problem for joint optimization of transmit beamforming and per-antenna rotation given any feasible array rotation, as well as an outer problem for optimizing array rotation.
-Finally, numerical results demonstrate notable worst-case beamforming gains of the proposed HR-6DMA over conventional fixed and single-level rotatable arrays.
+To overcome these limitations, we propose in this letter a new two-layer RA architecture that synergizes the array rotation for global orientation adjustment and per-antenna rotation for fine-grained radiation refinement, hence offering great flexibility in beam pattern shaping.
+Specifically, we formulate an optimization problem to maximize the minimum beamforming gain by jointly optimizing the transmit beamforming and two-layer rotation angles.
+To solve this non-convex problem, we propose an efficient block coordinate descent (BCD) algorithm, which alternately optimizes one of the three variables in an iterative manner, with the other two being fixed.
+Numerical results demonstrate notable worst-case beamforming gain improvements of the proposed architecture over conventional fixed and single-layer RAs.